• Link to LinkedIn

 F ood loss and waste is a significant global challenge for business, policymakers and civil society.
 According to the Food and Agriculture Organisation of the United Nations, approximately one-third of all of the food produced in the world by weight in 2009 was lost or wasted, equating to approximately 1.3-1.6 billion tonnes of food with a value of €1.1 trillion.
 This is the equivalent of six garbage trucks of edible food lost or wasted every second.
 The magnitude of the issue is so significant that if global FLW were classed as a country, it would be the third-largest greenhouse gas emitter worldwide, only sitting behind China and the USA.

-3Keel was commissioned by the European Bank for Reconstruction and Development to identify policies, legal and regulatory actions as well as business practices that would have a positive impact on food loss and waste prevention in food value chains in the Bank’s countries of operation.
+3Keel was commissioned by the European Bank for Reconstruction and Development to identify policies, legal and regulatory actions, and business practices that would have a positive impact on food loss and waste prevention in food value chains in the Bank’s countries of operation.

 Magnitude of FLW in the selected pilot countries

-The project outputs – including two public-facing Food Loss and Waste Guidelines for Greece and Turkey – were developed through desk-based research, expert interviews and in-country missions to speak with key policy, business and NGO stakeholders.
-These guidelines identified general good practices – but also specific recommendations for the countries.
-For example, in Turkey five priority areas for FLW reduction were identified.
+The project outputs included two public-facing Food Loss and Waste Guidelines for Greece and Turkey.
+We conducted desk-based research, expert interviews and in-country missions to speak with key policy, business and NGO stakeholders.
+These guidelines identified good practices and specific recommendations for the countries.
+For example, in Turkey we identified five priority areas for FLW reduction.
 These are most likely to deliver FLW reduction in the food retail sector, and associated financial and climate change mitigation benefits:

 1. Improving cold chain and post harvest practices: A reliable and efficient cold chain is essential for reducing food losses and waste.
 Globally, approximately 20% of foods are lost due to poor cold chain infrastructure and practices.